By Terry Jester

 Walking into a room graced with a fresh-cut tree takes me back to my childhood.
 The fresh pine scent.
 The lights, ornaments, and tinsel.
 Each ornament so carefully unwrapped and lovingly hung on the tree.
 Hot chocolate, cinnamon rolls.
 Ahhh!

 But, so much for Christmas trees – this year, I have puppies.
 So there will be no Christmas tree for the Jester household this year.
 We’ll be lucky to have a wreath.

 Puppies and Christmas trees are a dangerous combination.
-In fact, the only thing more disastrous than puppies and Christmas trees are kittens and Christmas trees.
+The only thing more disastrous than puppies and Christmas trees are kittens and Christmas trees.
 Either is trouble.

 Decorating for the holidays with young dogs and cats in the household can be disastrous.
 And deadly.
 Glass ornaments are chewed.
 Tinsel choked on.
 Treated water for the tree ingested.
 Electric cords gnawed.
 The list of things cats and dogs can get into to give them a near-death experience during the holidays is just about endless.

-It’s also very expensive.
+It’s also costly.
 A trip to a veterinary emergency room for the holidays after your pooch eats the (very poisonous) mistletoe?
 About $700.
 Swallows an ornament? ($300 to $2,500) Starts a fire chewing on the electric light cords?
 OK, let’s not even go there.

-Suffice to say, it’s hard enough to just puppy and kitten proof a house.
-Adding holiday decorations to the equation is really asking for trouble.
+Suffice to say; it’s hard enough to just puppy and kitten proof a house.
+Adding holiday decorations to the equation is asking for trouble.

 I’ve made it easy on myself this year by having decorations that are completely out of reach of the animals.
-For people with young animals in the household, puppies, kittens, ferrets, bunnies, anything that isn’t caged – I really suggest doing the same.
+For people with young animals in the household, puppies, kittens, ferrets, bunnies, anything that isn’t caged – I suggest doing the same.

 However, if you feel you can’t enjoy the holidays without that tree and other decorations, please consider these things very carefully.

-Although Poinsettia plants are not really poisonous to our pets, mistletoe is.
+Although Poinsettia plants are not poisonous to our pets, mistletoe is.
 So is chocolate, raisins, and many of the chemical treatments used in Christmas tree water basins.